tapfortap/Documentation/iOSAPIReference.md

 **Return Value**

-  - _TapForTapInterstitialAd_ - A new instance of InterstitialAd.
+  - _TapForTapInterstitial_ - A new instance of Interstitial.

 ---